vhoyer/jQ/README.md

 >
 > — Anonymous user 2

 > But it ain't about how hard you hit.
-It's about how hard you can get hit and keep moving forward [...]
+It's about how hard you can get hit and
+> keep moving forward [...]
 That's how `this framework` is done!
 >
 > — Rocky Balboa (mostly)

 Getting Started
 ---------------
 If you wish, you can clone or download it to your project.
 But if I were you, I'd just copy and paste the code at the start of your `script.js` file.
 Yeah, I know you named it like that.
 Everyone does.

 Contrbiuting
 -----------
 Just try to be as succinct as possible, don't bother it being readable, that's overestimated! xD.
 OOOORR you can just correct a typo, like that one at the section title.
 That's a classic.
+And **remember** to keep each feature in one different line, Just because.

 Support
 -------

 For technical issues: @v.hoyer on Instagram (you never know), or e-mail me at vhoyer@live.com

 For personal issues: Take a deep breath, it's going to be okay.